-Primocanes can be pruned to a height of 3-4 feet during the summer months.
-This forces the plant to grow side branches that will bear the next year's crop.
-Pruning primocanes in summer also promotes self-supporting growth and encourages lateral branch development, increasing fruit production in the coming year.
+New primocanes should be pruned back in the summer to a height of 3-4 feet.
+This forces the plants to grow side branches which will bear the next year's crop.
+Pruning the primocanes in the summer also helps promote self-supporting plants and encourages lateral branch development, increasing fruit production in the following year.